suryanshk0920/pdfdownloader/README.md

 4. Click the “Download PDF” button.
 5. If supported, the PDF will be downloaded directly.

-# WATCH THIS VIDEO TUTORIAL TO SEE HOW THE EXTENSION WORKS
+# WATCH THIS VIDEO TUTORIAL TO SEE HOW TO SETUP THE EXTENSION.
    [![Watch the video](https://img.youtube.com/vi/88a-BMvfMh8/0.jpg)](https://www.youtube.com/watch?v=88a-BMvfMh8)